PoohCook/PlusStuff/README.md

 # PlusSuff

 This project is a test bed for re-learning C++, STL, and Boost library.
+Code in this library is a header only implementation that requires Boost lib 1.60 or higher.

-to build on OSx:
+to build and run integrated test harness:
     make test

-if error finding libuuid occurs on OSx :
+if error finding boost occurs:
-    brew install ossp-uuid
-    brew install boost
+    make boostlib

+To create Doxygen documents
+    make docs